wrenfannin/Dots/README.md

 Not currently maintained

 #
-### See also: https://github.com/wrenfannin/Suckless/blob/main/README.md for DWM configurations
+### See also: https://github.com/wrenfannin/Suckless/blob/main/README.md for DWM configurations (Daily Driver)

 Configs for:
 - Qtile